This policy relates to Section 139 of the NSW Residential Tenancies Act 2010 and the Community Housing Water Charging Guidelines.

 The purpose of this policy is to outline tenant rights and responsibilities in relation to water usage charges.

-- Minimum rent – In some situations, Southern Cross Housing (SCH) will assess a tenant or household member’s contribution to the rent payable as $5 per week, this is referred to as minimum rent.
+• Minimum Rent – In some situations, SCH will assess a tenant or household member’s contribution to the rent payable as $5 per week, this is referred to as Minimum Rent.